cn205000/IT-Portfolio/Active Directory/ActiveDirectory-DomainSetup/readme.md

 - 🌐 Internet connection
 - 💻 Windows Machine with Remote Desktop Protocol (RDP) installed (most have it by default)
 - 🔐 Microsoft Azure Account (Free or Paid)
-- ✅ Completed The Creation Of Azure Network Environment  (Previous Project)
+- ✅ Completed the Set Up of a Domain Environment in Azure (Previous Project)

 ## 🔗 Enviroments & Technologies Used
 -  Microsoft Azure